xhtml2pdf/xhtml2pdf/doc/usage.rst

 to position the to-be-converted HTML content.

 Static Frames are defined through use of the @frame property ``-pdf-frame-content``.
+Regular HTML content will not flow through Static Frames.

 Content Frames are @frame objects without this property defined.
+Regular HTML content will flow through Content Frames.

 Example with 2 Static Frames and 1 Content Frame
 --------